canjs/can-component/docs/component.md

 ## Overview

-> If you haven't already, we suggest reading through the [guides/html] guide to get a background
-> on `Component` and other related CanJS technology.
-The following briefly summarizes
-> that content.

 On a high level using `Component` is consists of two steps:

 1. Extend `Component` with a [can-component.prototype.tag], [can-component.prototype.view]